0DKhalid/modren-portfo/README.md

 # to use and run:

+1.make sure you install nodejs

-1.download gulp `sudo npm install gulp@3.9.1 -g`
+2.download gulp `sudo npm install gulp@3.9.1 -g`

-2.clone this repo.
+3.clone this repo.

-3.inside the project run `npm i`.
+4.inside the project run `npm i`.

-4.run `gulp watch`.
+5.run `gulp watch`.

 _Now you ready to go_ (: